OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 ### Setup general POM properties

-We need to make sure our project uses UTF-8 and JDK 1.8.
+We need to make sure our project uses UTF-8 and JDK 1.8 (Lyo 5.0 will only support JDK 11 and newer).
 We will also use properties to define a common version for Lyo packages:

 Of course, ```ENTER-LYO-VERSION-HERE``` is either ```4.1.0``` or ```2.4.0```, depending on your choice of JAX-RS version.